-The trunk area is becoming black and even the stones outlining the area.
-We have tried volck oil spray four times a few weeks apart.
+The trunk area is becoming black and even the stones outline the area.
+We have tried Volck oil spray four times a few weeks apart.
 I cut off the worse leaves, mostly at the bottom but now the new growth at the top has the little white spots appearing.
 Please offer advice on what to apply.
 Thank you.

 Question: I bought a home with a large palm tree that looks like it would be called a pineapple palm because of it’s shape and the limbs have gone from green to yellow in about 8 months while I was up north.

 I know from neighbors that this tree has been here for at least 12 years or more, I don’t know what to do about this problem, any help would be helpful.
 Thank you.

 Answer: There can be so many reasons why your palm is not feeling well.
 There could be incorrect watering, nutrient deficiency, cold snaps, insects, diseases, etc. I would recommend starting with the watering.
 How much water is it getting?
 Is the soil moist enough?
 Was the summer too hot?

 Inspect to see if there are any insects present or some sort of fungus.
 What fertilizer are you using?
 I would recommend using high-quality fertilizer with a slow-release formula.
 It could also be a cold winter.
 Here is an article I wrote on how to save a dying palm tree. ~Susan Brian

 Why is My Newly-Planted Palmetto Palm Turning Brown?